AhnafCodes/rubab/README.md

 Rubab is a simpler way for using React or Vue or any frontend-js framework with Django, a simpler integration of UI frameworks with Django.

 Idea is to leverage Django templating, routing and existing app(s) based structure.
-This way, we can better use Django's features rather than just using it for DRF and few other features.
+This way, we can better use Django's features rather than just using it only for DRF and few other features.
 Some ideas below might feel counter-intuitive but are actually reasonable and might be the better choices.

 1. No need to run separate server for Js(even during development).